Overall Rating of the Virtual Stock Exchange Site: 9/10

 Virtual Stock Exchange is made by the same people behind HowTheMarketWorks.
 You can find a lot of similar features between the two.
 There is a similar library of educational content.
 If you are interested in a stock game for US stocks, you will not find much of a difference.
 The big draw for the VSE is that it caters to more than just North America.
 You can include stocks from over 30 countries for your class.
 You can even add currency and commodities along with stocks.
 It is even translated into several different languages.
 The main drawback is that there is not quite as much hand-holding to get started as with HowTheMarketWorks.com.

 For Schools: 10/11

 The free global stock game at Virtual Stock Exchange is unique in how many countries are represented.
 That makes it very flexible for schools in Europe or even social studies classes with a broader global perspective.
 You can find a lot of great educational content in their Learning Center.
 It includes “Assignments” that lets teachers give students required reading, required trades, tutorial videos, and more built into the system.

 There are also very advanced reporting tools available.

 For Your Own Contests: 6/6

 Contests are very easy to set up on Virtual Stock Exchange.
 There is one basic form.
 It allows you to 1) pick how much cash participants receive, 2) what countries you want to open up for your contest to trade, 3) how many trades are allowed, and 3) the trading dates.
 There are also many advanced options.
 These include adding in Sharpe Ratio (a type of risk-adjusted returns) to the rankings page and allowing your contest participants to trade on margin.

 Using It On Your Own: 5/6

 VSE is fantastic to use on your own.
 It includes detailed research tools combined with a global portfolio and a deep library of educational content.
-These features makes it an excellent place for any global-minded investor to cut their teeth.
+These features make it an excellent place for any global-minded investor to cut their teeth.
 I have not seen any contests with prizes run on VSE.